The risks of riskware to your business

 Many things around us are not intended to be harmful, but have the potential to be dangerous.
 Take a plastic bag, for example.
 Although designed to contain things, it can become a suffocation hazard for young children.

-This concept of potential danger can also be applied to legitimate and bootleg software programs categorized as riskware.
+This concept of potential danger can also be applied to legitimate and bootleg software programs categorized as riskware software.
 While these programs are not designed to work like malware, they are vulnerable to exploitation by cybercriminals.
 Specifically, threat actors can use riskware to disrupt operations, hijack IT systems, and steal sensitive company information.

 Let’s take a look at the dangers that riskware poses to your business.